 Bayesian methods for the multiple imputations approach [29, 30]; joint modeling and multiple imputations could both be used also to impute incomplete medical records [31].
 The use of auxiliary data to impute incomplete patient records will improve the prediction model and facilitate smoother implementation of the algorithm into the clinical trial [32].
 Moreover, auxiliary data imputation for incomplete electronic medical records is underdeveloped; methodologically, their development is an innovative hallmark of this proposal.

 Seasonal effects, provider compliance and institutional learning can bias risk prediction.
 Non-compliance is a major obstacle to the effective delivery of health care and improved outcomes [33].
 The personalized inter- vention triggered by our EMR-prediction algorithm will only prevent respiratory failure if our physicians and nurses implement them.
 Improving compliance of health care providers with evidence based interventions continues to be a challenge and is under-researched [34].
 Institutional behavior changes in response to trials and quality improvements interventions; patient populations can change over time.
 Respiratory patients are plagued by sea- sonal deterioration, which could lead to bias in our model.
 These seasonal and secular effects will alter the predictors of risk in our model.
 We will therefore include seasonal effects and continuously update our model with new patient data during the implementation of our trial to account for said changes in the risk profile.
 The integra- tion of provider compliance, secular and seasonal effects in a EMR triggered pragmatic trial with one coherent model is novel.

+MNG: At times, the background reads like a review on Bayesian analysis.
+Rather you should focus more on exactly how Bayesian analysis offers benefit to the current trial.
+You need to integrate more so that you can literally connect the dots for the reviewers as to what specifically in the trial can benefit or be offered advantages from the BA.
+Towards, the end of this section like in the parts of the PaO2 and seasonal effects, you seem to do it more but the early parts seems too detached from the trial.
+Use examples, or clear descriptions to illustrate what in the trial would benefit from BA and LINK it to the aims.
+In many grants, the background can be general in the beginning and then specific to each aim.
+It makes it easier for reviewers.

 Innovation